 For studies conducted under an IND, all individuals listed on Form FDA 1572 must complete a study-specific financial disclosure form to fulfill 21 CFR 54 requirements.
-Financial disclosures must be completed before signing the Form FDA 1572.
-These forms must be completed prior to activation and kept up-to-date on site throughout the course of the study; additional details about this requirement are provided in Section 7 and on the DAIDS Regulatory Support Center website.
+These forms must be completed prior to activation (at the time a site completes the Form FDA 1572) and kept up-to-date on site throughout the course of the study; additional details about this requirement are provided in Section 7 and on the DAIDS Regulatory Support Center website.

 IMPAACT has developed a template financial disclosure form that may be used to record the required information.
 Alternatively, an equivalent form required by a pharmaceutical company may be used.
-The CTS will provide sites with the relevant form to be used for a given study.
+The CRM will provide sites with the relevant form to be used for a given study.

 To meet study activation requirements, at a minimum, the IoR or designee at each site must confirm when financial disclosure forms have been completed by all individuals listed on the Form FDA 1572.
 In some cases, the IoR will need to submit the completed forms to the Operations Center or to DAIDS.
-Completed forms must be available on site for review by site monitors and other sponsor, IMPAACT, FDA and other regulatory entity representatives.
+Completed forms must be available on site for review by site monitors and other sponsor, IMPAACT, FDA, and other regulatory entity representatives.

-Note that the requirement to maintain financial disclosure documentation for a given study is separate and distinct from NIH requirements to identify conflicts of interest, which is done periodically through the Office of HIV/AIDS Network Coordination (HANC).
-While there may be some overlap in the information collected through these two mechanisms, financial disclosure documentation must be compiled and maintained on site for each IND study conducted at each site.
+Note that the requirement to maintain financial disclosure documentation for a given study is separate and distinct from NIH requirements to identify conflicts of interest, which is done periodically through the Office of HIV/AIDS Network Coordination.
+While there may be some overlap in the information collected through these two mechanisms, financial disclosure documentation must be compiled and maintained on site for each IND study conducted at a site.